When to use a mortgage calculator?

-This mortgage calculator - also known as an amortization schedule calculator - allows you to estimate your monthly mortgage payment.
-It also shows out how much of your repayments will go towards interest and how much will go towards the principal.
+This mortgage calculator with extra payments ( amortization schedule calculator ) allows you to estimate your monthly mortgage payment.
+It also shows out how much of your payments will go towards interest and how much will go towards the principal.

 You can find out how you can shorten your term by paying extra money toward your loan's principal every year, every month or even just one time.